Armed French officers spark row with Italy

 An MP with the far-right Brothers of Italy, Augusta Montaruli, said the behaviour of the French officers at Bardonecchia was "very serious".

-"This is an unprecedented lack of respect towards Italy," she said, adding: "We are not [French President Emmanuel] Macron's toilet."
+"This is an unprecedented lack of respect towards Italy," she said.
+"We are not Macron's toilet," she added, suggesting that the French president was treating his neighbour with contempt.

 French media suggest that the country's customs officers frequently return migrants to the centre in Bardonecchia if they are found attempting to enter France.